react-native-tvos/react-native-tvos/README.md

 TV devices support has been implemented with the intention of making existing React Native applications "just work" on Apple TV, with few or no changes needed in the JavaScript code for the applications.

 The RNTester app supports Apple TV.
-- _Without cocoapods:_ In `RNTester/RNTester.xcodeproj`,  use the `RNTester-tvOS` build target to build for tvOS.
-- _With cocoapods:_ In this repo, `RNTester/Podfile` and `RNTester/RNTesterPods.xcodeproj` have been modified to work for tvOS.
+In this repo, `RNTester/Podfile` and `RNTester/RNTesterPods.xcodeproj` have been modified to work for tvOS.
 Run `pod install`, then open `RNTesterPods.xcworkspace` and build.

 ## Pitfall